 In 1839 Samuel Cunard (1787-1865) a shipowner from Nova Scotia, founded the British and North American Royal Mail Steam Packet Company.
 Its purpose was to provide a scheduled steamship service to carry mail across the Atlantic.

-On 4th July 1840 Cunard’s first ship, the 1,156-ton Britannia, left Liverpool and arrived on schedule in Halifax, Nova Scotia just ten days later, marking the company’s beginnings in transatlantic travel.
+On 4th July 1840 Cunard’s ship, the 1,156-ton Britannia, left Liverpool and arrived on schedule in Halifax, Nova Scotia just ten days later, marking the company’s beginnings in transatlantic travel.
 Within a year Britannia and her three sister ships were providing the first timetabled weekly steamship service across the Atlantic.

 Samuel Cunard made safety a priority and took a measured and steady approach when it came to the introduction of new technology.
 This conservative stance enabled his company to survive fierce competition from rival shipping companies.
 Within a few decades the importance of the mail contract was dwindling as emigration became Cunard’s next guarantee of success and prosperity.